stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **Activiti**: An open-source workflow and business process management platform that provides scalable BPMN 2.0 process modeling and execution capabilities, supporting agile process automation.

 ### 25. Enterprise Software Solutions (ESS)
 Elevate your enterprise operations with comprehensive open-source software solutions.
-Leverage flexible, scalable, and cost-effective tools to enhance productivity, collaboration, and decision-making in your organization.
+Leverage flexible, scalable, and cost-effective tools to enhance productivity, collaboration, and decision-making across your organization.

 **Examples**:
 - **Odoo**: A complete suite of open-source enterprise management applications, including CRM, e-commerce, accounting, inventory, project management, and more.